nanjizal/dsHelper/README.md

 # dsHelper
+Not tested no doc or tests added yet...soon.
-somewhere to collate occasional useful data structures
+"somewhere to collate occasional useful data structures"